 The Chinese millennial, an estimate puts them at about 300 million are well educated, with about 25% of them attending high school, and universities have white-collar jobs, thanks to the economic boom.
 The new generation is quality conscious and looking to spend a quality lifestyle similar to that of their counterparts in the developed West.

 All this throws open the unexploited Chinese tourism market to global tourism players, and they are keenly observing the changing trends.
-Recently, the Chinese youth are increasingly showing interest in the Korean culture, their products, as depicted in Television shows, and pop stars, etc have a great influence on the changing preferences of the Chinese.
+Recently, the Chinese youth are increasingly showing interest in Korean culture, their products, as depicted in Television shows, pop stars, etc have a great influence on the changing preferences of the Chinese.

 Chinese white collars represent the bulk of the Chinese tourists

-Chinese tour agencies must stay aware of these trend that will quickly become the norm given the rise of the middle class.
+Chinese tour agencies must stay aware of this trend that will quickly become the norm given the rise of the middle class.
 Travel will be more and more accessible to people with a lower income than before.
-Nowadays, the Chinese outbound tourism industry is full of niche markets with a lot of potential.
+Nowadays, the Chinese outbound tourism industry is full of niche markets with a lot of potentials.
 For example, the more culturally oriented travel experience market is still small compared to the group tourism focused on buying luxury goods but this trend is slowly changing.

 So what are the right channels to grab the attention of Chinese tourists?

 1. Chinese social media – WeChat, Weibo, Red, Douyin

 2. Chinese OTA’s – CTrip, Qunar, Quyer, Fliggy

 3. Chinese search engines – Baidu, So